 - Burger menus are a lot more acceptable on mobile than on desktop, but extra points go to sites that manage to avoid them.

-Examples of great website navigation
+20 examples of excellent website navigation

 We obviously don’t know how well any of these sites perform from a business perspective, but we’ve picked out a few great examples of website navigation from around the web – chosen by us as visitors and users.